drdanick/apricot-os/README.md

 jar needs to be placed alongside the script.
 After running the script, the assembled Operating System will be placed in the newly created `build/` directory.

-The assembled Operating System consists of three files, these are:
+The assembled Operating System consists of four files, these are:

 - **boot.bin**    The assembled first stage bootloader.
 - **0.dsk**       The assembled Operating System packaged as an Apricos disk image